ajsatix/assignments/README.md

 * You might need an AWS/Azure/GCP account.
 Create one if you do not own one already.
 You can use free-tier resources for this test.

 ## Updates
-* Do not push to main or test branch
+* Do not push to main or "dev" branch
+* "dev" branch will have the assignments
 * Create your own branch to push updates

 ## Terraform